 Now you’re ready to move ahead with interviews to find who you want in the driver’s seat.
 The goal of the interview is to determine if a candidate has the right experience, skills, and professional values to get the job done and make a good impression on everyone they meet on the way.

 Since you’re wondering how to hire a driver, you probably want to know the best interview questions to ask.
 Here are a few examples to get your gears going:

 - What skills and qualities do you think will make you a great [delivery driver, taxi driver, rideshare driver, personal driver, bus driver, etc.]?

 - What would you do if you had to deal with a difficult passenger, like someone who was angry, impatient, or behaving in a distracting manner?
-How would you de-escalate the situation and make sure you continue to drive safely?
+How would you de-escalate the situation and continue to drive safely?

 - Please tell me about a time something went wrong at a previous job.
 How did you resolve it?

-- Are you comfortable using technology to accept jobs, track job status, send alerts to clients, process payments, and set and follow routes?
+- Are you comfortable using technology to accept jobs, track job statuses, send alerts to clients, process payments, and set and follow routes?

 - Why do you want this job?
 What made you hit “apply”?